semrade/Django_Back-And-Front_Beginner/README.md

 Please replace the ellipses (`...`) with the actual field names from your Experience model in the serializer.
 Step 10 must be duplicated on the `task` and `Education` models.

-# step 11 run React App:
+# Step 11 run React App:

 To run the react App you have to open a new terminal and navigate to the app directory.
 Run